jeremyvoldeng/Chess-Timer-iOS/README.md

 # Chess-Timer-iOS
-## A Chess Timing App For the Modern Era
+## A Chess Timing App For the Modern Era.

 Here at ChessBoys Inc, we pride ourselves on ingenuity and integrity.
 That is why we have designed a intuitive, easy-to-use chess timing app for the next generation.